What Is Resource Guarding Behavior?

 Building a trusting relationship with your dog is important and takes time.
 While you do this, it’s crucial for everyone’s safety to avoid conflict.

-In addition to training and supervision, try to set up your home environment so your dog won’t have access to things that may cause her to feel possessive.
-If she finds something to guard from you, avoid conflict by tossing a few treats and then taking the object when she moves away from the item.
+In addition to training and supervision, try to set up your home environment so your dog won’t have access to things that may cause them to feel possessive.
+If they find something to guard from you, avoid conflict by tossing a few treats and then taking the object when your dog moves away from the item.

-Until you’re completely sure your dog is comfortable with people near all her toys, food, and treats, monitor her behavior closely for signs of nervousness.
+Until you’re completely sure your dog is comfortable with people near all their toys, food, and treats, monitor their behavior closely for signs of nervousness.